 Figure 12.
-Retention rates of first-time bachelor's degree-seeking students, by attendance status: Fall 2019 cohort
+Retention rates of first-time bachelor's degree-seeking students, by attendance status: Fall 2020 cohort

 Figure 13.
-Graduation and transfer-out rates of full-time, first-time degree/certificate-seeking undergraduates within 150% of normal time to program completion: 2014 cohort
+Graduation and transfer-out rates of full-time, first-time degree/certificate-seeking undergraduate students within 150% of normal time to program completion: 2015 cohort

 NOTE: Retention rates are measured from the fall of first enrollment to the following fall.
-Academic reporting institutions report retention data for the Fall 2019 cohort of students who are still enrolled as of the institution's official fall reporting date or as of October 15, 2020.
-Program reporters determine the cohort with enrollment any time between August 1 - October 31, 2019 and retention based on August 1, 2020.
+Academic reporting institutions report retention data for the Fall 2020 cohort of students who are still enrolled as of the institution's official fall reporting date or as of October 15, 2021.
+Program reporters determine the cohort with enrollment any time between August 1 - October 31, 2020 and retention based on August 1, 2021.
 Four-year institutions report retention rates for students seeking a bachelor's degree.
 For more details, see the Methodological Notes.
 N is the number of institutions in the comparison group.
 Medians are not reported for comparison groups with less than three values.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2021, Fall Enrollment component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2022, Fall Enrollment survey component.